The Ikettes: 1960–1968

 The single "Here's Your Heart" came out on Innis Records in 1964 but failed to go national; nor did "What'cha Gonna Do (When I Leave You)" released on Phi-Dan Records in 1966.
 From 1964 through 1966, they released six singles on Modern Records, including "The Camel Walk" (1964), and two hits "Peaches 'N' Cream" (1965) and "I'm So Thankful" (1965).
 Ultra-funky remakes of "Sally Go Round the Roses" and "Da Doo Ron Ron" did not go as well; neither did "He's Gonna Be Fine, Fine, Fine," though it sounded like a precursor to the music Betty Davis did later.
 When "Peaches and Cream" became rapidly popular, Ike sent a different set of Ikettes — Janice Singleton (Hughes), Diane Rutherford and Marquentta Tinsley — on the road with "The Dick Clark Caravan of Stars" and kept Montgomery, Smith, and Fields on tour with his revue.
 In the meantime, Turner hired new Ikettes after Montgomery, Fields and Smith left to form the Mirettes.
 The first set included Pat Arnold (a.k.a.
 P.P.
 Arnold), Gloria Scott, and Maxine Smith.

 The first album by the Ikettes, Soul The Hits, was released on Modern Records in 1966.
 Instead of the Ikettes, the Blossoms provided backing vocals for Tina Turner on the Phil Spector-produced 1966 record "River Deep – Mountain High."
 Following the success of the single in Europe, Ike & Tina Turner were asked to tour with The Rolling Stones during their British tour in the fall of 1966.
 The Ikettes on that tour were Rose Smith, Pat Arnold, and Ann Thomas.
 Shelly Clark (later of Honey Cone) was also an Ikette in 1966 until she was injured in a bus accident in Wichita, Kansas.
 Other Ikettes during this period include Pat Powdrill, Paulette Parker (later of Maxayn), Jean Brown, and Juanita Hixson.

 In 1968, Pompeii Records issued "So Fine" credited to Ike & Tina Turner & the Ikettes, it charted at No. 50 on the R&B chart.
-In Summer 1968, a revised lineup of Ikettes was formed with Edna Richardson, Claudia Lennear, and Esther Jones.
+In Summer 1968, a revised lineup of Ikettes was formed with Edna Richardson, Claudia Lennear, and Ester Jones.